cynic-net/ckssh/README.md

 configuration directives are read as part of that section up until the next `CK_Compartment` or `CK_Host` directive.

+The only other configuration directive is `CK_SSHCommand` which allows you to specify a command other than `ssh` to be run by ckssh.
+The value will have an initial `~/` expanded to `$HOME`; no other expansion is currently done.

 #### Compartment Configuration

 `CK_Compartment` defines a compartment (ssh-agent process) to